 Some Work Track members have expressed that always requiring support/non-objection for city names, regardless of intended use, is consistent with a government’s rights and responsibilities under national and local law and public policy.

 In favor of always requiring support/non-objection for city names, regardless of intended use, some Work Track members have expressed that a TLD is a unique piece of real estate.
 From this perspective, even if a city is being used for a non-geographic purpose, there may be political, historical, economic, religious, and/or social connotations for the populations and communities affected, and this process allows government to act on those concerns.
+Even if the applicant intends to use to string in a way that is not directly associated with the city, they may still be benefiting from positive connotations associated with the name of the city.

 From one perspective, the support/non-objection mechanism provides flexibility for different solutions.
 Some governments may have a “laissez-faire” approach.
 Other governments may end up participating in governance of the string or pursuing joint initiatives with applicants and other parties.